 What you can do

 There are many ways you can reduce cancer-related fatigue.
-If you are still seeing your oncologist at Princess Margaret, you can ask your oncologist about a referral to the Fatigue Clinic at Princess Margaret.
+If you are still seeing your oncologist at Princess Margaret, you can ask them about referral to the Fatigue Clinic.

-If you have stopped seeing your oncologist, ask your family doctor, nurse practitioner or another member of your primary care team for resources.
+If you have stopped seeing your oncologist, ask your family doctor, nurse practitioner or your primary care team for resources.